cramps-man/LBoL-CrampsMayumiMod/README.md

 ### Side theme - 0 cost cards
 Both sides have cards that are 0 cost, thus there are some cards which make use of those.
-Effects such as gaining temp firepower for the number of 0 cost cards, moving 0 cost cards to the hand, playing 0 cost cards lowers costs of other cards etc.
+Effects such as moving 0 cost cards to the hand, playing 0 cost cards lowers costs of other cards, block card that increases in cost based on non-0 cost cards in hand etc.

 ### Side theme - Haniwa types
 The 3 haniwa types each have a general theme to them, with some exceptions.